trovit/reffects/packages/reffects/docs/api.md

 It receives two parameters: the effect identifier which has to be a string and the effect handler which has to be a function.

+Remember the function should be pure, thus it should not do any side effect and just describe the effects.

 Example:
 ```js
 registerEffectHandler(